Automattic/_s/README.md

-_s
+WebDevStudio's _s
 ===

 [WebDevStudios](http://webdevstudios.com) fork of Automattic's [_s](https://github.com/Automattic/_s).
 Used primarily as our internal starter theme.
 Your pull requests are welcome!

 # Pre-Installation

-Basic knowledge of the command line and the following dependencies are required to use wd_s:
+Basic knowledge of the command line and the following dependencies are required to use _s:

 - Node ([http://nodejs.org/](http://nodejs.org/))
 - Ruby ([http://rubyinstaller.org/](http://rubyinstaller.org/))